 The first thing we considered is ease of use because let's face it — if a child can't operate a device on their own, they will most likely not engage with it.
 Furthermore, if a parent can't easily assemble or get their child set-up, then it is equally as unlikely to get quality use.
 To test for this, we looked at how many accessories or cables were included, if it came assembled, if the buttons were clearly labeled and easy to use, and evaluated if children both under and over five years old could operate the device independently in play sessions.
 If users could operate the device with little to no adult assistance, then it received a high rating in this category.

 The products that were the most simplistic where by far the easiest to use.
 The LeapFrog 100 Animals Book reads like a book and is ready to go once you get it out of the packaging.
 No instruction is needed before children as young as 12-18 months old can start turning pages and pressing buttons.
 The same is true for the Just Smarty Interactive Alphabet Wall Chart.
 Although there is a minimal amount of set-up for the Star Wars The Child Animatronic Baby Yoda, and the device is easy enough for any age to use, it provides a low level of engagement and fails to retain attention after short amount of use.

-Once you've established both you and your child can use a device, you are probably most concerned that your child will continue using the product and will want to ensure that you're providing an engaging activity.
-We tested products to determine if they retain interest and if kid-testers are interested in returning to play or interact, with the product.
+Once you've established both you and your child can use a device, you may be concerned whether or not your child will continue using the product and will want to ensure that you're providing an engaging activity.
+We tested products to determine if they retain interest and if kid-testers are interested in returning to play or interact with the product.
 If kid-testers engaged with an electronic for five or more minutes in one sitting and continued to choose this item to interact within subsequent play sessions, then we gave it a high rating for this category.

 The JAMSWALL Handheld Game Console really knocked it out of the park on this metric and by far was the most captivating.
 The VTech KidiZoom Smartwatch DX2 also rated really well in this category.
 Both of these are screened devices, so if you are looking for screen-free engagement, the Selieve Walkie Talkies retained a great deal of interest without the use of games or lights to draw users in.